SagarKapoorin/ClickPe/README.md

     - Answer **only** from product data.
     - Do not make assumptions or use outside knowledge.
     - Keep answers concise, professional, and easy to read.
+    - If the user asks for information that is **not** present in the product data, respond with a fail-safe message: `"I don’t have that information in this product’s data."`

 ### 3. Messages and OpenAI call